ucsd-cse12-f20/ucsd-cse12-f20.github.io/pa8/index.md

 below, but the background in the document explains the underlying commands.

 Also note that the PA is not set up with Eclipse, so directly importing the code into Eclipse will not create a project.
-Instead, you can `git clone` in Terminal to download the code, and then use any text editor to edit.
+You can use any text editor to edit.

 You can get the starter code here: